skythelimitdt/natural-disaster-insights/README.md

 In this project we focused on designing our program using the dataset: The International Disaster Database from: The Centre for Research on the Epidemiology of Disasters (CRED).
 This dataset contains compiled information on natural disasters from 2000 to 2024.

 ### Data Collection
+Data was collected from EM-DAT Data for Natural Disasters: https://public.emdat.be/data

 ### ETL Process